eduardom-34/historial-clinico-pacientes-frontend/README.md

-checking if it is the git init
+1. checking if it is the git init
+2. git push main